SANTA SUSANA FIELD LABORATORY

 A primary objective is for Boeing to cleanup radionuclides (but not chemicals) in soil to background, in its areas of responsibility.
 The following paper provides an opposing view.

-Jared Blumenfeld's Conflict of Interest
+Jared Blumenfeld's Conflict of Interest (2022)

 Request to the California Attorney General to conduct a conflict of interest investigation on CalEPA Secretary Jared Blumenfeld.

 One month later, Mr. Blumenfeld resigned as CalEPA Secretary.
+Attorney General Bonta did not have the common courtesy to reply to my letter.

-Personal Communication with State Officials
+Personal Communication with Federal and State Officials, and Media

-The material has benefited from the knowledge acquired during my twenty five years as Senior Manager of Radiation Safety at SSFL before my retirement.
+The material discussed has benefited from the knowledge acquired during my twenty five years as Senior Manager of Radiation Safety at SSFL before my retirement.
 However the views and opinions expressed are mine alone, and do not necessarily reflect the views and opinions of The Boeing Company, the Department of Energy (DOE) or the National Aeronautics and Space Administration (NASA).

-Senate Bill 990 (2007) and Health and Safety Code ยง 25359.20
+Senate Bill 990 (2007) and Health and Safety Code § 25359.20

 Request for Revocation of SB 990 Language